Douglas Q. Adams

-Douglas Quentin Adams is a professor of English at the University of Idaho and an Indo-European comparativist.
-Adams studied at the University of Chicago, taking his PhD in 1972.
-He is an expert on Tocharian and a contributor on this subject to the Encyclopædia Britannica.
+Douglas Quentin Adams is an American linguist, professor of English at the University of Idaho and an Indo-European comparativist.
+He studied at the University of Chicago, earning PhD in 1972.
+Adams is an expert on Tocharian and a contributor on this subject to the Encyclopædia Britannica.

 He has also co-authored two works on Indo-European culture and languages with J. P. Mallory of the Royal Irish Academy.
 He is a Linguistics Editor at the Journal of Indo-European Studies, founded by Roger Pearson.

 At the University of Idaho, Adams teaches courses on linguistics, and grammar and semantics for the English as a Second Language program.